-We buy opal for lots of reasons, most obviously because it’s beautiful but also there is often something more.
+We buy opal for many reasons, most obviously because it’s beautiful, but there is often something more.
 It speaks to us.
 It tells us a story about our best selves.
 Opals have energy.

-Life is about stories, we hold on to things because of the stories they tell us, the memories we cherish.
-Opal is the ultimate storyteller, it’s been in the ground for millions of years, waiting to be discovered.
-From miner, to cutter, to you.
-This journey could have taken days or it could have taken years but just imagine the energy and the stories contained in that piece of hydrated silica!
+Life is about stories; we hold on to things because of the stories they tell us, the memories we cherish.
+Opal is the ultimate storyteller; it’s been in the ground for millions of years, waiting to be discovered.
+From miner to cutter, to you.
+This journey could have taken days or could have taken years but imagine the energy and the stories contained in that piece of hydrated silica!

 Justin and I each have a stone that radiates energy and speaks our story.
-Strangely enough, until this week we really hadn’t talked about the stones.
-Writing this article gave us an opportunity to share our connections with them.
+Strangely enough, until this week, we hadn’t talked about the stones.
+Writing this article allowed us to share our connections with them.

 The Crystal of Life

-This crystal opal which weighs about 3 cts was originally part of Jurgen’s collection.
+This crystal opal which weighs about three carats, was initially part of Jurgen’s collection.
 It had come to him as a piece of rough which he cut and polished.
 Justin had always admired the stone since he was a boy.
 It spoke to him of travel and adventure and discovery.
-Its energy was old and it was the first stone that Justin fell in love with.
+Its energy was old, and it was the first stone that Justin fell in love with.
 After he had finished his apprenticeship, Jurgen gave him the stone as a gift.
 This opal displays a brilliant play of color with lots of red, orange and green.
-It’s beauty reminds us that we are magnificent creations and its energy reminds Justin of all that his Dad taught him.
+Its beauty reminds us that magnificent creations and energy remind Justin of all that his Dad taught him.

-When I first saw this stone I kinda fell into it.
+When I first saw this stone, I kind of fell into it.
 It seemed to go on forever, swallowing me up and taking me on an adventure.
 It is almost circular with a very high dome and weighs over 5.5cts.
-The pattern isn’t outstanding and the play of colour is pretty but not breathtaking.
+The pattern isn’t outstanding, and the play of colour is pretty but not breathtaking.
 The color is beautiful – aqua and turquoise like the sea.
-As you gaze into the stone it seems like you are being pulled into a galaxy of stars, swirling around, peaceful.
+As you gaze into the stone, it seems like you are being pulled into a galaxy of stars, swirling around, peaceful.
 This opal chose me.
-It is not conventionally perfect but it’s perfect to me.
+It is not conventionally perfect, but it’s perfect to me.

 What stories are you telling?
 Do you have opals or gemstones that tell of your history or hold a memory?
-Is there a stone that has caught your eye and you can’t stop thinking about?
+Is there a stone that has caught your eye, and you can’t stop thinking about it?